spacecraft-repl/spacecraft-repl.github.io/index.md

 The advantage to this in our use case is that we can easily parse out the current prompt depending on the current runtime (`>` for Node.js, `irb(main):XXX:0>` for Ruby and `>>>` for Python) on the client-side.
 The prompt is useful for re-writing the entire terminal line when syncing with other clients.

 However, buffering outputs cost additional processing time.
 Since chunks of data arrive in different paces (around 1-4 ms in between), we would set a maximum wait time of 5 ms every time a new data chunk is received.
-If no new data is received within the 5 ms, it means that the output is finished and we can send the complete buffered output to the client.
+If no new data is received within the 5 ms, we conclude that the output is finished and we can send the complete buffered output to the client.

 #### Streaming Outputs
 Our initial approach of buffering outputs seem to work fine.
 However, we found out that we could parse out the prompt on the server-side instead by caching the last chunk of data received.
-An example data chunk would be `=> 123\r\nirb(main):003:0> `, and with this we are able to easily parse out the `irb(main):003:0> ` prompt.
+An example data chunk would be `=> 123\r\nirb(main):003:0> `, by caching this data chunk, we can easily parse out the `irb(main):003:0> ` prompt.
 With this, it is no longer necessary to buffer outputs.
 Instead, we could stream the outputs as-is to the client.
-The benefit of this is that it removes any additional processing as well as simplifying our code base.
+The benefit of this is that it not only removes any additional processing, but also simplifies our code logic by omitting any use of `setTimeouts` or `setIntervals`.

-With these two approaches, we decided to run some benchmarking to confirm that streaming is the better approach.
+With these two approaches in mind, we decided to run some benchmarking to confirm that streaming is the better approach.
 We utilized Artillery, a load testing toolkit to measure the performance of both approaches.

 Our benchmarking set-up involves connecting 20 virtual users one at a time to our server, with each submitting 5 evaluation requests, thereby totaling 100 requests per test.